Épiez Aerodrome

-Épiez Aerodrome was a temporary World War I airfield in France.
-It was located 0.9 mi West of Épiez-sur-Meuse, in the Meuse department in Lorraine in north-eastern France.
+Épiez Aerodrome was a temporary World War I airfield in France, used by the Air Service, United States Army.
+It was located 0.9 mi West of Épiez-sur-Meuse, in the Meuse department in Lorraine in north-eastern France, and approximately 16 miles south-west of Toul.

 Overview

 Epiez was built for the United States First Army Air Service in early spring 1918, and used by Aero Squadron training with the Pursuit Organization and Training Center, before joining the 1st Pursuit Group at the Croix de Metz Aerodrome, the last gone by 1 June 1918: